R14GENIE/Echelon-Installer/README.md

 ## Current Feature :<br/>

--Can make bulk install of Echelon<br/>
+-Can install Echelon on map without it<br/>

 ## Future Feature :<br/>